How To Save Water With The Right Shower Head

 Note: Scroll left/right on tablets and phones

-A company called PIH has made this simple but functional shower head for RVs that has enough features to be a big improvement over most original shower heads.
+A company called PIH has made this simple but functional shower head with a hose for RVs that has enough features to be a big improvement over most original shower heads.

 It comes with a 59-inch hose and a wall bracket holder to hang the shower head on.
 The bracket can be hung with double-sided tape or screws.
 If you’re looking for what tape to use when installing a shower head bracket, scroll down to the frequently asked questions section where I answer a question about this.